darrenldl/docfd/README.md

-Docfd guesses the default PDF viewer based on the output of `xdg-mime query default application/pdf`, and calls the viewer either directly or via flatpak depending on where the desktop file can be first found in the list of directories specified by `$XDG_DATA_DIRS`.
+Docfd guesses the default PDF viewer based on the output of `xdg-mime query default application/pdf`, and invokes the viewer either directly or via flatpak depending on where the desktop file can be first found in the list of directories specified by `$XDG_DATA_DIRS`.